oznogon/gattaibushido-public/rules/02_pilots.md

 The **Armory** represents your Team's collection of stockpiled goods, including extra weapons and other valuable Gear that they can make use of on their important missions battling against the enemy.

 **Spending Armory:** Your Armory points allow you to check gear out for missions.
-Each point spent equates to one point of Gear rating checked out.
+Each piece of Gear costs its tier in Armory points (e.g. Tier 1 gear costs 1 point, Tier 2 costs 2, and so on).
 The points are spent immediately, however if the Gear is returned safely the points are restored.
+See the Gear section for extended rules (see p.
+XX).

 Pilots can generally acquire Armory Gear at any time their character would be considered to have easy access to their base of operations.
 If Coach allows it, the pilots can requisition gear in the field for an additional cost per item, at his discretion.